pyeventsourcing/eventsourcing/docs/topics/domain.rst

 :py:obj:`~eventsourcing.domain.Aggregate.version` attribute.
 It assigns the event's ``timestamp`` to the aggregate's :py:obj:`~eventsourcing.domain.Aggregate.modified_on` attribute.
 It returns the modified object.
-The returned object can be given when calling this method on another event object.

 .. code:: python